folkerthoogenraad/JustArt/Readme.md

 npm run build
 ```

+If you want to update this project, while using it from another project, you can use `npm run watch` to keep a live build running at all times.
+This way, the project gets updated in all the spots you want.

 Then, in your own project you can install this using `npm install --save ../JustArt` to install this local package.
 Ofcourse, the path to the `JustArt` root can be altered if you put it in a different folder.

 ## Credits